Property Tax: What It Is, What It Does And How It’s Calculated

 What Is Property Tax?

-Property tax is a tax paid by an individual or entity on an owned property.
-Property taxes are a type of “ad-valorem” tax, which means they are based on the assessed value of real property and some tangible personal property, such as boats or cars.
+Property tax is paid by an individual or entity on an owned property.
+Property taxes are a type of “ad-valorem” tax, which means they’re based on the assessed value of real property and some tangible personal property, such as boats or cars.

 In the U.S., these taxes are generally levied by state and local municipalities and used to fund school districts, community amenities and other local expenses and projects.
 Property taxes can vary widely between states and even adjacent municipalities.